-Craven District Council has 30 District Councillors elected in 19 Wards.
+Craven District Council has 30 district councillors elected from 19 Wards.
 The Conservative Group has overall control of the Council.
-The Leader of the Council was Councillor Richard Foster and Deputy Leader was Councillor John Dawson.
-However as a result of the May elections there will be a change to the Deputy Leader.
+The Leader of the Council is Councillor Richard Foster and Deputy Leader Councillor Simon Myers.

 The Council operates an "alternative" arrangement, and makes decisions through a modernised committee system.
-Decisions on major policy issues are made at the Council Meeting, but most of its day to day responsibilities are delegated to committees, sub-committees and officers.
-The Councillors' main decision-making body is the Policy Committee.
+Decisions on major policy issues are made at the full Council meeting but most of its day to day responsibilities are delegated to committees, sub-committees and officers.
+The Council's main decision-making body is the Policy Committee.